-- 5. The Crypto Officer should not assign users to privilege level other than Level 1 (the default). - 6.
-The Crypto Officer may configure the module to use RADIUS or TACACS+ for authentication.
+- Step 6 The Crypto Officer shall not assign users to privilege level other than Level 1 (the default). - Step 7 The Crypto Officer may configure the module to use RADIUS or TACACS+ for authentication.
 Configuring the module to use RADIUS or TACACS+ for authentication is optional.
-If the module is configured to use RADIUS or TACACS+, the Crypto-Officer must define RADIUS or TACACS+ shared secret keys that are at least 8 characters long, including at least one letter and at least one number. - 7.
-The Crypto Officer must apply tamper evidence labels as described later in this document. - 8.
-The module must be configured to only use hardware acceleration.
-As such if there is a failure in the VAM2+ card, the module is considered to be out of FIPS-Approved Mode of operation.
-A failure in the integrity check for VAM2+ will be indicated via the following console message:
+If the module is configured to use RADIUS or TACACS+, the Crypto-Officer must define RADIUS or TACACS+ shared secret keys that are at least 8 characters long, including at least one letter and at least one number. - Step 8 The Crypto Officer must apply tamper evidence labels as described later in this document. - Step 9 The module must be configured to only use hardware acceleration.
+As such if there is a failure in the VAM2+ or VSA card, the module is considered to be out of FIPS-Approved Mode of operation. - A failure in the integrity check for VAM2+ will be indicated via the following console message:

-<DATE>: %VPN\HW-1-INITFAIL: Slot <SLOT NUMBER>: File doesn't verify
+<DATE>: %VPN_HW-1-INITFAIL: Slot <SLOT NUMBER>: File doesn't verify

-<DATE>: %VPN\HW-1-INITFAIL: Slot <SLOT NUMBER>: microcode download failure
+<DATE>: %VPN_HW-1-INITFAIL: Slot <SLOT NUMBER>: microcode download failure

-The status of the VAM2+ can also be verified with the "show crypto engine config" command.
+The status of the VAM2+ can also be verified with the show crypto engine config command.